The staff I use

 • Browsers:

-• Safari: My default browser on macOS.
+• Safari: My default browser on macOS and iOS.
 Light, fast, and well integrated.
-I use it for email and general browsing.
+I use it for email and general browsing when I use my Mac.

 • Firefox: My choice when interacting with Spanish government websites or using digital certificates.
 It’s been the most consistent option over time.